The 2022 Credit Score Guide – Chapter Eight

 - Reduce credit applications

 You should make no more than one credit application every 3 months since the credit searches will leave a footprint on your credit file.
 If you have a poor credit score, use the eligibility tools on the websites of financial institutions to see if you stand a chance of being accepted for credit.
 Using these tools don’t guarantee your acceptance but can inform you if they will refuse you.
 Ask whether creditors can use a soft search (or a quotation search).
 Although the searches show on your report, they wouldn’t be seen by later lenders.

 - Pay off your debts with your savings

 Details of savings accounts aren’t held on your credit file so they can’t be used to boost your credit score.
-However, unpaid credit cards or loan repayments can negatively affect your score.
+However, unpaid credit cards or being late on loan repayments can negatively affect your score.
 After weighing up the interest on savings compared to interest charged for borrowing money, think about using some of your savings to pay off some of your debts.
 Only do so if you’ll still have access to credit in an emergency.
 For more on how to make the most of your savings account, click here.

 - Draw up a budget and watch your spending habits